Chepstow Railway Bridge: Legacy

 However, even Brunel was not infallible, and his foresight in allowing for slight movement of the suspension chains against supports on the bridge-deck to relieve stress, led to a weakening of the structure.
 In the 1950s, the speed of trains using the bridge was restricted to 15 mph, because some of the girders had become distorted.
 In 1962, a new structure to support the bridge beneath the main span was put in place.

 Of the bridges mentioned here, the Windsor and Conwy bridges are still standing and in use, although the Conwy spans have been shortened using intermediate supports; the Britannia bridge had to be replaced in 1970 after a fire.
-Nevertheless, Brunel's Chepstow bridge was a watershed, leading to a final refinement of the design in his great masterpiece, the Royal Albert Bridge over the River Tamar at Saltash, which continues to carry the former Cornwall Railway main line into Cornwall.
+Nevertheless, Brunel's Chepstow bridge was a watershed, leading to a final refinement of the design in his 1859 Royal Albert Bridge over the River Tamar at Saltash, which continues to carry the former Cornwall Railway main line into Cornwall.